DataRichardAI/Speech_to_text_WebScraping/README.md

 - tqdm
 - argparse

 You will also need the Chrome web driver installed on your system.
 You can download it from the official website or use the webdriver-manager to download it automatically.
+The path directory to this driver installation will be needed to be specified as a command line argument.

 ### Usage
 To use the script, open a command prompt and navigate to the directory where the script is saved.
 Then run the following command: